Go to Studio

 Google Docs Reader

-What does this node do?
+What does the Google Docs Reader node do?

-• Extract documents for AI-powered summarization
+• Pulling several marketing reports for AI-powered summarization

-• Pull documentation for automated translation workflows
+• Extracting technical documentation for automated translation workflows

 Quick setup

-Connect your Google account
+Connect your Google integration

-Configuration
+Configuration parameters

-integration_id string required
+integration_id integration required

 document_ids string[] required